gabriel-piangers/amazon-with-react/README.md

 - 📦 **Orders & Tracking Page** – Displays user orders and tracking details

 ## 🎯 About This Project
 This project was built to practice and strengthen my skills in React and JavaScript.
 It is inspired by the [SuperSimple.Dev Amazon Project](https://supersimple.dev/projects/amazon/) from their JavaScript YouTube course, which I highly recommend for beginner programmers.

+> 📷 **Images:** All product images were taken from the SuperSimple.Dev Amazon Project.

 > 🚨 **Note:** No code was copied.
 The application structure and styling were used purely as inspiration for learning purposes.